Burkina Faso: 2022 coups d'état

 In a successful coup on 24 January 2022, mutinying soldiers arrested and deposed President Roch Marc Christian Kaboré following gunfire.
 The Patriotic Movement for Safeguard and Restoration (MPSR) supported by the military declared itself to be in power, led by Lieutenant Colonel Paul-Henri Sandaogo Damiba.
 On 31 January, the military junta restored the constitution and appointed Damiba interim president.
 In the aftermath of the coup, ECOWAS and the African Union suspended Burkina Faso's membership.
-On 10 February, the Constitutional Council declared Damiba president of Burkina Faso.
-He was sworn in as President on 16 February.
+On 10 February, the Constitutional Council declared Damiba president.
+He was sworn in as president on 16 February.
 On 1 March 2022, the junta approved a charter allowing a military-led transition of 3 years.
 The charter provides for the transition process to be followed by the holding of elections.
 President Kaboré, who had been detained since the military junta took power, was released on 6 April 2022.

+The insurgency continued following the coup, with about 60% of the country under government control.
+The Siege of Djibo began in February 2022 and continued as of June 2023.
+Between 100 and 165 people were killed in Seytenga Department, Séno Province on 12–13 June and around 16,000 people fled their homes.
+In June 2022, the Government announced the creation of "military zones", which civilians were required to vacate so that the country's Armed and Security Forces could fight insurgents without any "hindrances".

-On 30 September, Damiba was ousted in a military coup led by Capt.
+On 30 September 2022, Damiba was ousted in a military coup led by Capt.
 Ibrahim Traoré.
-This came eight months after Damiba seized power.
-The rationale given by Traore for the coup d'état was the purported inability of Paul-Henri Sandaogo Damiba to deal with an Islamist insurgency.
+This came eight months after Damiba had seized power.
+The rationale given by Traoré for the coup d'état was the purported inability of Paul-Henri Sandaogo Damiba to deal with an Islamist insurgency.
 Damiba resigned and left the country.
-On 6 October 2022, Captain Ibrahim Traore was officially appointed as president of Burkina Faso.
+On 6 October 2022, Captain Ibrahim Traoré was officially appointed as president.
 Apollinaire Joachim Kyélem de Tambèla was appointed interim Prime Minister on 21 October 2022.